 We all hate nuisance calls.
-Whether its insurance companies asking if you’ve had an accident, or telemarketers inviting you to do a survey.
+Whether it’s insurance companies asking if you’ve had an accident, or telemarketers inviting you to do a survey.
 Worst of all are calls from fraudsters looking to steal your information.
 Ofcom has reported that the overall numbers are dropping.
 But around 37% of mobile phone users are still receiving at least one nuisance call every month.
-And this number can shift up or down considerably per season.
+And this number can vary greatly per season.
 Here’s a list of tips for how to stop the spam.

 How to stop nuisance calls

-Please report any unwanted calls to 7726 by texting ‘Call’ followed by the number.
-You’ll then get a message to say when we’ve received it.
+Please report any unwanted calls to 7726.
+You’ll then get a message to say we’ve received it.
 Reporting allows us and other mobile networks to block numbers which are causing distress.
 And it’s free.

 Register for the telephone Preference Service (TPS)